luticaa/luticaa/README.md

 - 🌱 I’m currently learning Data Science and Artificial Inteligence in UEL.
 - 💞️ I’m looking to collaborate on technology and data projects.
 - 📫 How to reach me >>>lucascunha18@hotmail.com
-- ⚡ Fun facts: I love sports (basketball, skateboarding and cycling) and music (the good ones).
+- ⚡ Fun facts: I love sports (basketball, skateboarding and cycling) and music.

 <!---
 luticaa/luticaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.